PacktPublishing/Hands-On-Artificial-Intelligence-with-Unreal-Engine/README.md

 **Everything you want to know about Game AI using Blueprints or C++**

+You can find the code files here: http://hog.red/AIBook2019ProjectFiles

 ## What is this book about?
 Learning how to apply artificial intelligence ( AI ) is crucial and can take the fun factor to the next level, whether you're developing a traditional, educational, or any other kind of game.
 If you want to use AI to extend the life of your games and make them challenging and more interesting, this book is for you.